MSc Business with Marketing Management with Advanced Practice

 Graduates on the programme have joined a wide range of businesses, including graduate training schemes.
 A significant number of graduates have gone back to work for a family business or even started up their own businesses.

 Our graduates typically go into professional and graduate management positions and, by the end of the course, you’ll be well-equipped to follow them.
-Thanks to the specialist modules – Analysing Buyer Behaviour and Brand Dynamics, Relationship Marketing in a Global Context, and the dissertation/consultancy project – you’ll have a particular edge in roles related to marketing.
+Thanks to the specialist modules – Contemporary Issues in Consumer Behaviour, Global Consumers and Marketplaces, and the dissertation/consultancy project – you’ll have a particular edge in roles related to marketing.

 Upon successfully completing your course, you may undertake further professional development and training through Professional Pathways programmes.
 These are offered to our graduates for free, from our partner, QA.
 Find out more about Professional Pathways and your eligibility.